-In the management compensation evaluation, I compare the change in management’s compensation to the change in the company’s share price, in order to evaluate if management’s compensation is reasonable or not.
+In management compensation evaluation, I assess whether management’s compensation is reasonable by comparing the change in their compensation to the change in the company’s share price.

 |Share Price (% Change)||Management Compensation (% Change)||My Rating|

 In cases where management’s compensation decreased in a period of increasing share prices, I need to consider the reasons for the pay cut before forming an opinion on the compensation amount.
 Therefore, I rate these situations as ‘neutral.’

 Note: When management has done an outstanding job, as evidenced by an increase in the company’s share price, it’s reasonable for them to be rewarded accordingly.
 However, I prefer to see management pay themselves a relatively low salary and be rewarded with at-the-money stock options to align their interests with those of the common shareholders.